julienstroheker/AzHexGate/docs/architecture.md

 ### 5.1 Current auth model (v0)

 - User → Management API

-  Auth via API key (e.g., header X-AzHexGate-ApiKey).
+  Auth via API key (e.g., header `X-AzHexGate-ApiKey`).
+  API keys are stored securely in Key Vault and loaded at startup or on a refresh interval.

-- Cloud Gateway → Relay
+- Cloud Gateway → Azure Relay

-  Auth via SAS tokens created from Key Vault‑stored Relay keys.
+  Auth via Azure AD using the App Service’s Managed Identity.
+  The Gateway obtains an AAD access token, caches it in memory, and refreshes it proactively before expiry or reactively on authentication errors.
+  No Relay keys are required for the Gateway, and no Key Vault calls occur in the hot path.

+- Management API → Azure Relay
+  Used only to generate short‑lived SAS Listener tokens for Local Clients.
+  Preferably uses Managed Identity to request Relay access; optionally may use a single Relay Shared Access Key stored in Key Vault and cached in memory.

-- Local Client → Relay
+- Local Client → Azure Relay

-  Auth via Listener SAS token returned by Management API.
+  Auth via a short‑lived Listener SAS token issued by the Management API.
+  The Local Client never sees Relay keys and never interacts with Key Vault.

 Security principles:
-- No secrets in source code.
+- No secrets in source code or configuration files.
-- API keys and Relay keys stored in Key Vault.
+- API keys stored in Key Vault; Relay keys stored only if Managed Identity cannot be used for SAS generation.
-- SAS tokens time‑limited and scoped to specific Hybrid Connections.
+- SAS tokens are time‑limited and scoped to a single Hybrid Connection.
+- Cloud Gateway uses Managed Identity with in‑memory token caching and automatic refresh.
-- No inbound ports on the user’s machine.
+- No inbound ports on the user’s machine; all connections are outbound.
+- Key Vault is never queried per request; all secrets are cached and refreshed safely.

 ### 5.2 Future OIDC model (v1+)